omarazzawi/you-vs-hr/README.md

      {% endfor %}
      {% endif %}  < ✅ Properly closed 'if' block

+## Deployment (Heroku)
+### Prerequisites

+- A Heroku account

+- A linked GitHub repository containing this project

+- Required environment variables (not committed to the repo)

+- GitHub connected to Heroku

+##### 1. Create a New Heroku App

+- Log in to your Heroku Dashboard.

+- Click New → Create new app.

+- Enter a unique app name and select your region.

+- Click Create app.

+##### 2. Connect the App to GitHub

+- In your Heroku app, go to the Deploy tab.

+- Under Deployment method, choose GitHub.

+- Search for your repository (e.g., you-vs-hr) and click Connect.

+#### 3. Set Your Config Vars

+Go to Settings → Config Vars and add the following environment variables:

+  Key = Value
+- DATABASE_URL = xxxxx
+- DISABLE_COLLECTSTATIC =	1
+- SECRET_KEY	= xxxxxx

+#### 4. Deploy the Application

+- In the Deploy tab, scroll to Manual deploy.

+- Select the branch you want to deploy (typically main).

+- Click Deploy Branch.

+- Wait for the build to finish.

+- Click Open App to launch your deployed application.

 ## Credits

 - **Django 5 By Example** [Django 5 By Example](https://www.amazon.se/-/en/Antonio-Mel%C3%A9/dp/1805125451)